Family: HAEMATOPODIDAE (Bonaparte 1838)

 - Sooty Oystercatcher H. fuliginosus (Gould 1845)

-∗ H. f. fuligonosus (Gould 1845)
+∗ H. f. fuliginosus (Gould 1845)

 ∗ H. f. opthalmicus (Castelnau & Ramsay 1877)

-1) ‘Frazar’s Oystercatcher’: H. frazari (Brewster, 1888) – 3 specimens to the north of La Paz on the gulf of California, Mexico.
+1) ‘Frazar’s Oystercatcher’: H. frazari (Brewster 1888) – 3 specimens to the north of La Paz on the gulf of California, Mexico.
 Probably a hybrid swarm, some authorities consider it a subspecies of H. palliatus.
 Proposed subspecies durnfordi and pitanay are also considered doubtful for the same reasons.

 2) ‘Northern Oystercatcher’: H. reischeki (Rothschild 1899), New Zealand.
 Mixed plumage Variable Oystercatchers were given the specific name H. reischeki but there existed, then, a third taxon which was called ‘Black Oystercatcher’ H. unicolor which was thought to be separate from the black versions of the Variable Oystercatcher as it was more glossy in appearance.